bubsler807/site/content/Other's Fragments/landshark ayahuasca.md

 —@LandsharkRides 3/6/23

 One of the finest tweets to ever be composed.
-When I first saw it back in 23, I almost died laughing, but it didn't catch on till a couple years later it has now become a copypasta.
-I have been vindicated.
+It didn't catch on for a couple years, but it has now become a copypasta.